OpenGVLab/DragGAN/README.md

 Ensure you have a GPU and CUDA installed.
 We use Python 3.7 for testing, other versions (>= 3.7) of Python should work too, but not tested.
 We recommend to use [Conda](https://conda.io/projects/conda/en/stable/user-guide/install/download.html) to prepare all the requirements.

+For Windows users, you might encounter some issues caused by StyleGAN custom ops, youd could find some solutions from the [issues pannel](https://github.com/Zeqiang-Lai/DragGAN/issues).
+We are also working on a more friendly package without setup.

 ```bash
 conda create -n draggan python=3.7
 conda activate draggan